An American Living in Dakar, Senegal

 So, while it is possible to have frequent daily contact with other Americans, my personal interests guided me toward a completely different experience.
 In fact, I rarely spoke with any Americans living or working in Dakar during my entire year abroad – other than foreign exchange students or my housemates - yet was able to work and socialize frequently with people from over 40 countries.

-True International Immersion
+True International Immersion in Dakar

 The thing that sets Dakar apart from most international cities is the true diversity of the people living in the city that are also doing great things within the city.
 I was able to easily assimilate into three core groups that meet frequently for completely different purposes: Rotary International, Internations, and the Hash House Harriers.
 Each group is open for membership and each provided a singularly unique entrée into one of Africa’s most interesting countries.